digismoothie/public-test/README.rst

 #.
 Read the new number from the poetry's output and commit the change with ``git commit -am "release vX.Y.Z"``.
 #.
 Tag the commit with ``git tag vX.Y.Z``
 #.
 Release a new version by pushing it all to GitHub: ``git push origin master --tags``

-#.
-The CI builds the package and publishes it to the `PyPI <https://pypi.org/project/public-test/>`_.
+The CI automatically builds the package and publishes it to the `PyPI <https://pypi.org/project/public-test/>`_.
 New releases get listed at `tags <https://github.com/digismoothie/django-toolbox/tags>`_.
 If you like your colleagues, for each release click on *Edit tag* and write a title and description (changelog).